mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does the output L/C impact stability?
 - How is the output voltage/current sensed? (more in Voltage/Current Sensing section)
 - Design a buck converter.
-- What's a simple circuit to implement the switching?
+- What is a simple circuit to implement the switching?
 How can you make it switch with a higher/lower duty cycle based on the feedback voltage?

 ### Debugging, Validating, and Characterizing Buck Converters
 - What are some failure modes of buck converters?
 How can they be detected and prevented?